 Live Well:90 gal

-The appeal of the V-41 is strong and simple: She’s the best center console on the market from 40 to 45 feet.
-Answering the call with high-level fishability, speed, range and overall performance.
+The appeal of the V-41 is strong and simple: She’s a leading center console from 40 to 45 feet, built with high-level fishability, speed, range and overall performance.

 -